 Standard SSDs are suitable for web servers, low IOPS application servers, big data, and enterprise applications that need consistent performance at lower IOPS levels.

 Standard HDDs based on magnetic drives offer the most cost-effective solution for Dev/Test and backup scenarios.

 - To achieve the target performance of Standard SSD and Standard HDD new disk SKUs, you should use these recommended VM series.

 - P60/70/80 and E60/70/80 disks now have higher performance targets than scale limits offered in preview.
 If you deployed these disk SKUs in preview, you can follow the guidelines to make sure your existing disks are updated for the higher GA performance.

 You can create new Managed Disks or extend your existing disks to larger sizes using the Azure portal, Powershell, or CLI today!
-The newly introduced sizes are generally available in all regions in Azure Public Cloud, and support for national clouds including Azure US Government and China 21Vianet will be available in the coming weeks.
+The newly introduced sizes are generally available in all regions in Azure Public Cloud, Azure US Government, and China 21Vianet.
 Larger disk sizes are only supported on Managed Disks.
 If you are not using Managed Disks yet, convert from Unmanaged to Managed Disks now and take advantage of the unique capabilities.

 We have also added support for the following scenarios:

 - Azure portal experience for new disk sizes up to 32 TiB